kufreu/kufreu.github.io/final/final.md

 #### final function ####
 distdir_from_point <- function (input, origin, prefix = "") {
-  # input: destination layer. input also becomes the origin layer if origin is not supplied can either be an sf object or an object with a spatial class (sf preferred)
+  # input: destination layer. input also becomes the origin layer if origin is not supplied can either be an sf object or an object with a spatial class (sf preferred, must be a polygon or point)
-  # origin: origin layer / where distance and direction are calculated from. can either be an sf object or an object with a spatial class (sf preferred)
+  # origin: origin layer / where distance and direction are calculated from. can either be an sf object or an object with a spatial class (sf preferred, must be a polygon or point)
   # prefix: customizable prefix, must be a character string in quotes

   # example uses: